campusrover/PupperPy/computer_vision.md

 Given the above restrictions, we decided to use a version of [MobileNetV2](https://arxiv.org/pdf/1801.04381.pdf "MobileNetV2 Paper") which is precompiled to be run on the Coral TPU.
 This model (MobileNetV2 SSD v2 COCO) and a couple other variants are available [here](https://coral.ai/models/ "Coral Models page").
 The [MobileNet networks](https://arxiv.org/pdf/1704.04861.pdf "Original MobileNet paper"), developed by Google, are an attractice option since they utilize a modified convolution operation that requires only ~10% of the computation of a standard convolution operation.
 This means that they retain most of the accuracy of other vision models but can be run much faster allowing them to be used on mobile and edge devices.

 #### Transfer Learning
+##### Motivation
 The version of MobileNetV2 mentioned above, was pretrained on the [COCO dataset](https://cocodataset.org/#home "COCO dataset homepage") to recognize 90 different object classes.
 One of these classes is "sports ball" which was close to our desired goal (a tennis ball).
 We therefore evaluated the performance of this network "out of the box".
-We found that while this network was capable of recognizing tennis balls in an image, the tennis ball needed to be fairly close to the robot to be detected.
+We found that while this network was capable of recognizing tennis balls in an image, the tennis ball needed to be fairly close to the robot to be detected and usually had a low associated confidence.
+This is most likely due to the fact that there were few tennis balls (labeled as sports balls) in the COCO training set.
 | Undetected               | Detected
 :-------------------------:|:---------------------:
 ![failure]                 | ![success]

 [failure]: /figures/original_net_detection_failure.png
 [success]: /figures/original_net_detection_success.png

+We therefore decided to use a transfer learning protocol to retrain the last few layers of the MobileNetV2 on a custom dataset taken from within our robotics lab (see the `Vision/retraining/learn_custom/custom/images` for the images used).

+##### Dataset organization
+Once the images were acquired, they needed to be labeled by adding bounding boxes around all of the objects we wished to recognize.
+To do this, we used [labelImg](https://github.com/tzutalin/labelImg "labelImg github page") which allows you to go through a directory of images and draw boxes around objects in each image.
+Once you have finished, you will have a .xml file for each image with a list of the associated bounding boxes.